sladorsoft/build-ia16/elf16-writeup.md

 An `R_386_OZSEG16` or `R_386_SEG16` basically corresponds to a segment relocation in an MS-DOS `MZ`<sup>[12]</sup> executable header or an ELKS `a.out` file.

-## Sample linker script
+## Sample linker scripts

-A script for producing an MS-DOS `MZ` executable with separate text and data segments under the old modelling scheme might look like this:
+A script for producing an MS-DOS `MZ` executable, with separate text and data segments, under the old modelling scheme, might look like this:

     /* Run objcopy later to convert the output ELF to "binary" format. */ OUTPUT_FORMAT ("elf32-i386")